hazelweakly/hazelweakly.me/src/pages/about.md

 She also created the first official Haskell "setup" Github Action and helped turn it into an active community-maintained project.
 She enjoys traveling to speak at conferences, appearing on podcasts, mentoring others, and sharing what she's learned with the world.

-One of her favorite things is watching someone light up when they understand something for the first time, and a life goal of hers is to help as many people as possible experience that joy.
+One of her favourite things is watching someone light up when they understand something for the first time, and a life goal of hers is to help as many people as possible experience that joy.
 She also loves shooting pool and going swing dancing, both as a leader and a follower.

 ## 123 Words / 696 Characters {.text-4}